threema-ch/threema-android/README.md

 ## <a name="translating"></a>Translating

 We manage our app translations through OneSky.
-If you're interested in improving translations, or if you would like to translate Threema to a new language, please sign up at <https://threema.oneskyapp.com/collaboration/>.
+If you’re interested in improving translations, or if you would like to translate Threema to a new language, please sign up at <https://threema.oneskyapp.com/collaboration/>.